Pinot Noir vs Merlot vs Cabernet Sauvignon: Decoding Top Red Wines

 Pinot Noir

 Winemakers consider Pinot Noir as the most delicate and challenging wine to produce.
 This makes it generally more expensive than its counterparts.
-This grape variety prefers colder climates and has a thinner skin, leading to lighter-bodied wines with high acidity and red fruit flavors.
 Since Pinot Noir is sensitive to temperature and soil conditions, it can be a risky investment for winemakers, resulting in a higher price tag.

 Merlot